-- A. There shall be no increased program costs for inclusion of $6^{th}$ grade wrestling including: - 1.
-No additional coach. - 2.
-No additional uniform costs. - 3.
-No additional supervision or referee costs. - B. Participants may wrestle in no more than three (3) exhibition dates per season. - C. Wrestling coaches will referee 6th grade matches if association officials don't agree to stay after varsity and exhibition matches.
+- A. There shall be no increased program costs for inclusion of $6^{th}$ grade wrestling including: (We will add a $6^{th}$ grade only coach if the participation numbers warrant an additional coach for safety based on the supplemental salary schedule) - 1.
+Additional coach based on number of participants.
+(Building AD's contact the District Athletic Director with request before adding a coach.) - 1.
+No additional uniform costs. - 2.
+No additional supervision or referee costs.

+B. Participants may wrestle in no more than three (4) exhibition dates per season.
+(These matches are part of the regular dual meet schedule.
+Not all schools have 6th grade wrestlers at certain weights, so forfeits, and intra-squad matches do not count towards the 4 match limit.)

+C. Wrestling coaches will referee 6th grade matches if association officials don't agree to stay after varsity and exhibition matches.
+(The 6th grade matches can be ran during the JV matches as long as the coaches communicate prior to the match.)